Interstate 110 (Texas)

 Interstate 110 (I-110 (Note: Some sources use "IH-110", as "IH" is an abbreviation used by TxDOT for Interstate Highways.)) is a 0.92 mi auxiliary Interstate Highway in El Paso, Texas, extending from I-10 south along U.S. Highway 54 (US 54), then turning west, and finally turning south into Mexico.
 I-110 provides access from I-10 to the Bridge of the Americas, which spans the Rio Grande to connect with Avenida Abraham Lincoln in Ciudad Juárez, Mexico.
 I-110 is currently the only auxiliary Interstate to connect directly with Mexico, and one of only two to connect to an international border, the other being I-190 in New York connecting to Canada.
+(In the future, Interstate 905 will be added.)